sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Jobs
 ----

-For many, the JobMine process is familiar so we won't speak about that.
+For many, the WaterlooWorks process is familiar so we won't speak about that.
 You probably know how to get a job.

-Something to note is that many companies in the US (particularly California) are much more laid back and don't care if you wear a suit or not.
+Something to note is that most tech companies nowadays (particularly west-coast) are much more laid back and don't care if you wear a suit or not.
 Depends on the company.
 We suit up for Morgan Stanley but not Facebook.

 CECA says not to do US in your first year.
 Even if you only have 4 months of school under your belt, there is no actual restriction for going in first year.
 Some of us have done it without trouble successfully.